ShashankAthreya/wscbs/README.md

 # wscbs
-# url-shortner
-This is the official repo for assignment 1 of WS&amp;CBS
+This is the official repo for assignment 2 of WS&amp;CBS

 ### Setup
 _You can setup the entire project through simple cli commands.
 Just open your teminal and paste the below commands._